Fritz Haber: Early life and education

 Haber was born in Breslau, Kingdom of Prussia (now Wrocław, Poland), into a well-off Jewish family.
-Despite Haber being a common family name in Breslau, the family has been traced back to a great-grandfather, Pinkus Selig Haber, who was a wool dealer from Kempen (now Kępno, Poland).
+Though Haber was a common family name in Breslau, the family has been traced back to a great-grandfather, Pinkus Selig Haber, who was a wool dealer from Kempen (now Kępno, Poland).
 An important Prussian edict of 13 March 1812 determined that Jews and their families, including Pinkus Haber, were "to be treated as local citizens and citizens of Prussia".
 Under such regulations, members of the Haber family were able to establish themselves in respected positions in business, politics, and law.

 Haber was the son of Siegfried and Paula Haber, who were first cousins who married in spite of considerable opposition from their families.
 Haber's father Siegfried was a well-known merchant in the town, who had founded his own business in dye pigments, paints and pharmaceuticals.
 Paula experienced a difficult pregnancy and died three weeks after Fritz's birth, leaving Siegfried devastated and Fritz in the care of various aunts.
 When Haber was about six years old, Siegfried remarried to Hedwig Hamburger.
-Siegfried and his second wife had three daughters: Else, Helene and Frieda.
-Although his relationship with his father was distant and often difficult due to Fritz being associated with the death of his first wife, Haber developed close relationships with his step-mother and his half-sisters.
+Siegfried and his second wife had three daughters: Else, Helene, and Frieda.
+Although his relationship with his father was distant and often difficult owing to Fritz being associated with the death of his first wife, Haber developed close relationships with his stepmother and his half-sisters.
 Siegfried displayed love and care for his three daughters but never fully accepted Fritz as his son.